 Whatever parenting method you use, you must stay consistent!
-Once you have set standards, you must reinforce these standards in order to instill them in your child’s head, along with building and keeping your credibility.
+Once you have set standards, you must reinforce these standards in order to instil them in your child’s head, along with building and keeping your credibility.

 Present your child with choices

-Give your child freedom to explore and make simple choices; there are many developmental advantages to this technique.
+Give your child the freedom to explore and make simple choices; there are many developmental advantages to this technique.
 (For example, “Would you like to wear a blue jacket or a green jacket to school?”)
 When children feel respected, they are – typically – more motivated to behave and respect others

 Understanding with patience

-Children love to do things that get on your nerves; it’s not intentional, but inbred.
+Children love to do things that get on your nerves; it’s not intentional, but innate.
 Patience is a virtue, but it would be in vain without any understanding.
 Find ways to cultivate both your patience and understanding.

 Educate the consequences